-The Management of the Group assessed the impact of the new standard IFRS 9 on its financial statements as follows:
+The Management of the Company assessed the impact of the new standard IFRS 9 on its financial statements as follows:

-- Following the changes approved by the IASB in July 2014, the Group no longer expects any impact from the new classification, measurement and derecognition rules on the Group's financial assets and financial liabilities. - While the group has yet to undertake a detailed assessment of the debt instruments currently classified as available-for-sale financial assets, it would appear that they would satisfy the conditions for classification as at fair value through other comprehensive income (FVOCI) based on their current business model for these assets.
-Hence there will be no change to the accounting for these assets. - There will also be no impact on the Group's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities that are designated at fair value through profit or loss and the Group does not have any such liabilities.
+- Following the changes approved by the IASB in July 2014, the Company no longer expects any impact from the new classification, measurement and derecognition rules on the Company's financial assets and financial liabilities. - While the Company has yet to undertake a detailed assessment of the debt instruments currently classified as available-for-sale financial assets, it would appear that they would satisfy the conditions for classification as at fair value through other comprehensive income (FVOCI) based on their current business model for these assets.
+Hence there will be no change to the accounting for these assets. - There will also be no impact on the Company's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities that are designated at fair value through profit or loss and the Company does not have any such liabilities. - The new hedging rules align hedge accounting more closely with the Company's risk management practices.
+As a general rule it will be easier to apply hedge accounting going forward as the standard introduces a more principles-based approach.
+The new standard also introduces expanded disclosure requirements and changes in presentation.